smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 --- abstract

-This document discusses the applicability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deployments.
+This document addresses the applicability of the SCONE signal in mobile networks and the operational considerations for managing it in operator deployments.
 It describes how 3GPP user-plane network elements, including the User Plane Function (UPF) and Packet Data Network Gateway (P-GW), can generate “throughput advice” by rate-limiting a UDP 4-tuple to indicate an upper bound on achievable bitrate for application flows.
 This advice enables implementation of the SCONE protocol in support of adaptive applications such as video streaming.
 While the focus is on mobile networks, the considerations are also relevant to other access networks.